Gain Student Independence With ➔

 • Letter to beginning sound picture match

-• Letter fluency – put letters in a row and have the students name them as quickly as possible
+• Letter fluency – put letters in a row (5 max) and have the students name them as quickly as possible

-Note – Timed activities can be fun and motivating for a lot of students, but it can also cause anxiety in others.
+Note: Timed activities can be fun and motivating for many students, but they can also cause anxiety for others.
 Knowing each of your students and their intrinsic motivations will help you decide what is best for each individual.

 Technology Resources

-In this day and age technology is obviously highly motivating as a letter recognition strategy.
+In this day and age, technology is obviously highly motivating for letter recognition.
 Apps like Learn to Read ABC provide students with audio clues and varied practice in a game-like scenario.

 Sound Matching

 Resources like the Alphabet Sounds Teaching Tubs from Lakeshore are great for connecting beginning sounds to letter recognition.
-These sets are pricey though!
-Using beginning sound pictures and matching them to magnetic letters works as well.
+These sets are pricey, though!
+Using beginning-sound pictures and matching them to magnetic letters works well, too.

 Resources for Letter Recognition Strategies